smarter-sh/community/wg-data-protection/charter.md

 # WG Data Protection Charter

-This charter adheres to the [wg-governance] guidance as well as the general conventions described in the [Kubernetes Charter README] and the Roles and Organization Management outlined in [sig-governance], where applicable to a Working Group.
+This charter adheres to the [wg-governance] guidance as well as the general conventions described in the [Smarter Charter README] and the Roles and Organization Management outlined in [sig-governance], where applicable to a Working Group.